NikitaIASA/weather-forecast/README.md

 1. Static list of trips.
 The list should be scrollable. ✔
 2. There should be a possibility to search for a trip ✔
 3. The app should include a button for adding a new trip.
 When the user clicks on "Add trip," a modal window should appear.
 Inside the modal, the user should have the ability to: ✔
-a.
-Choose a city from a predefined list (you should have a mock list of cities that the API supports, with images). ✔
+  - Choose a city from a predefined list (you should have a mock list of cities that the API supports, with images). ✔
-b.
-Enter the start date of the trip (the start date should be within the next 15 days). ✔
+  - Enter the start date of the trip (the start date should be within the next 15 days). ✔
-c.
-Enter the end date of the trip (the end date should be within the next 15 days). ✔
+  - Enter the end date of the trip (the end date should be within the next 15 days).
 4. On the right side of the page: ✔
-a.
-When user selects a trip, today's weather forecast for that city should be displayed. ✔
+  - When user selects a trip, today's weather forecast for that city should be displayed. ✔
-b.
-There should be a countdown timer from the current date to the start date of the trip. ✔
+  - There should be a countdown timer from the current date to the start date of the trip. ✔
 5. Implement next and previous buttons for the list to handle scrolling better ✔
 6. Sort trips by start trip date ✔
 7. Implement login through third-party providers (Gmail, Facebook, etc.) - at least one of ✔